 - Describe the current and future uses of innovative technology, including wearables and other mobile devices, in the generation and collection of patient data in support of clinical research and post-market assessment to improve patient outcomes

-- Describe principles of benefit-risk assessment and management in the development, review and approval, and post-market phases of new medical products and therapies, including advanced therapies
+- Describe principles of benefit-risk assessment and management in the development, review and approval, and post-market phases of new medical products and therapies, including advanced therapies and the utility of including the patient voice

 - Summarize issues in clinical and post-market safety data identification and selection, collection, analysis, and reporting